A skillful poet and singer/songwriter

 and his highly original verbal imagery, often leading to lucid

-insights about various human experiences, not shying away from
+insights about various human experiences, including spiritual ones, while not shying away from

 This is not to say that all his ideas,